COVID-19 Updates: Protecting Albertans from the Omicron variant.

-Example 1 shows the factors that can be in a Central Alberta canola basis.
-The example is based on a cash canola price of $500 per tonne, 5 per cent prime interest rate and storage of $0.12 per tonne per day beginning after the first 10 days.
-The ICE Canada canola futures market prices canola seed free-on-board trucks or rail cars in the par delivery region in Saskatchewan.
+Table 1 shows an example of the factors that can be in a Central Alberta canola basis.
+The example is based on a cash canola price of $500 per tonne, 5% prime interest rate and storage of $0.12 per tonne per day beginning after the first 10 days.
+The Intercontinental Exchange (ICE) canola futures market prices canola seed free-on-board (FOB) trucks or rail cars in the par delivery region in Saskatchewan.

 Grain companies may offer a stronger basis to attract near-term deliveries for a sale with a tight shipping window, or competition from another buyer may cause them to bid more aggressively for their canola needs.
 For example, the company's canola buyer decides to offer a basis of $10 per tonne under the November futures to try to draw in more supplies over a certain time period.
-Canola basis levels can also be positive, resulting in an "over" basis where the cash price is higher than the reference futures price.
+Canola basis levels can also be positive, resulting in an over basis where the cash price is higher than the reference futures price.

-Keep an Eye on the Basis
+Keep an eye on the basis

 A strong basis signals a high local cash price relative to the futures market, and usually means stronger local demand or limited local supplies.
 A weakening basis means weakening local demand or very large local supplies compared to the over-all supply-demand picture for that commodity.
 Strengthening and weakening can occur gradually or quickly.

 Basis is an important tool for producers in following a market and choosing what buyer to contract with.
-The first step in making this decision is to compare the basis currently offered at the expected time of delivery to the typical basis at the time of delivery.
-This comparison, together with an assessment of supply and demand factors, will help to predict whether the basis will weaken or strengthen between now and the time the grain will be delivered.
+The first step in making this decision is to compare the basis currently offered at the expected time of delivery to the typical basis at that time of delivery.
+This comparison, together with an assessment of supply and demand factors, will help to predict whether the basis will weaken or strengthen between now and the time that the grain will be delivered.

 A weak basis suggests that a producer would be better off to consider using an open-basis contract, that is, to hedge using futures and wait for basis to improve.
 A strong basis, one that is more subject to weakening by delivery time, suggests using a deferred delivery contract or a basis contract to lock in that strong basis.

 The futures market provides both forward pricing and hedging opportunities for both producers and buyers.
-Street, or cash prices, reflect the futures price less (or plus) the basis.
+Street, or cash prices, reflect the futures price less, or plus, the basis.
 Basis is adjusted by buyers to encourage or discourage delivery of grain.

 Basis is a signal of market forces at work and will change over time as the cash market price and futures market prices change.
 Basis reflects both the cost of marketing grain as well as the competition between grain buyers, and does not change as often as do futures prices.

-See "Using Hedging to Protect Farm Product Prices" in the Market Risk Management Section for an explanation of hedging using the futures market.
+Read Using hedging to protect farm product prices for an explanation of hedging using the futures market.